arc-arc-arc/iwantyourimage/VERCEL_SETUP.md

 # Vercel Setup Instructions

-## Environment Variables
+## Environment Variables (Required)

-Since `config.js` is not committed to git (for security), you need to set your Supabase credentials as environment variables in Vercel:
+**Important:** You must set these environment variables in Vercel for Supabase to work properly.
+These are exposed to the browser (which is safe for the anon key).

+1. Go to your Vercel project dashboard
+2. Navigate to **Settings** → **Environment Variables**
+3. Add these variables:

 1. Go to your Vercel project dashboard
 2. Navigate to **Settings** → **Environment Variables**